Putting some thought into your Photography Brief at this stage ensures that:

 ✓ You ensure that you get as much as possible from the commission – that doesn’t necessarily mean more photographs.
 It means that your photographer will focus on capturing the images you need and take into account any technical/logistical details.

-- Define the purpose of the photo commission: what do you need them for?
+What is the purpose of the photo commission, what do you need them for?
 There are a hundred and one things that you could use a set of professional images for, including:

-- Staff portraits for your website, press and content marketing
+- Staff portraits for your website, press, internal, events and social channels

 - Newsletters and blogs

-- A visual content stock kept ready to use on Twitter etc
+- A visual content stock kept ready for your own immediate use

-- Technical Information: Are there any technical things you should let the photographer know about (ie if you are having the images printed big, or if for a website)?
-It is best to check with your designers/printers first about what they need, you could ideally just put the photographer and designer in touch so you don’t get too caught up in the technical bit!
-If unsure, ask the photography company.
-So long as this information is shared and expectations are clear.
+Are there any technical things you should let the photographer know about (ie if you are having the images printed on hoardings, or are they for your website)?
+It’s best to check with your designers/printers first about what they need, you could of course just put the photographer and designer in touch so you don’t get too caught up in the technical bit!

-- Plan the time carefully to ensure you enable a relaxed environment (it will be far more enjoyable for you and your staff, and that will come over in the images), whilst obviously balancing that with the needs of your business.
+Organise the time carefully.
+The more you plan out the logistics, the more you will get from the shoot, it’s simple.
+For example, if you are having some shots taken in your offices, make sure the staff are all supported in the ‘when, what to wear etc’ logistics.
+This is in order to ensure you enable a relaxed environment (it will be far more enjoyable for you and your staff, and that will come over in the images), whilst obviously balancing that with the needs of your business.

-- Style: Your images should enhance your brand, tell a story, illuminate your company.
-Show samples of any images that you do and don’t like.
+Your images should enhance your brand, tell a story, illuminate your company.
+Show samples of any images that you do and don’t like to the photographer.
+Even better (maybe with anew photographer or for a major project), create a mood board – this can be easily done via a private Pinterest board.
 The more you can describe what you want out of the commission, the better – include a Branding Guidelines document too if appropriate.

-- Location: To a large extent of course, this depends on what is being photographed and for what purpose.
-However, if for example you are having staff portraits taken, have a think about where you could go that enhances your brand and style.
+To a large extent of course, this depends on what is being photographed and for what purpose.
+Is the location of your business vital to your clients?
+Then get some of the geography in the images – Google likes that too!
+However, if for example, you are having staff portraits taken, have a think about where you could go that enhances your brand and style.
 We sometimes work with whole staff teams at a stately home, park, hotel or outside along the seafront as part of their away day.
-The company you work with will have specialist knowledge and ideas to help you with this.
+These places and occasions can be great for getting whole team shots – but remember the photographer will need to be able to get everyone in shot (so may need to be above you all).
+The photography company you work with will have specialist knowledge and ideas to help you with this.

-- Communication: Share the Brief where necessary – let everyone involved know it’s happening and what to expect.
+Share the Brief wherever necessary – let everyone involved know it’s happening and what to expect.
 If appropriate, ensure you have a point of contact for the photographer during the shoot who can offer any on-location advice.

-- Deadline: When do you want them by?
-Very important; we tend to send over edited images within 24 hours, but many companies have a longer turn-round, so be sure to let them know.
+When do you want them by?
+Very important; we can send over edited images well within 24 hours if required, but many companies have a longer turn-round , so be sure to let them know.

-- Transfer: How do you want to receive them?
-We send images to our clients usually via We Transfer, ftp or Dropbox – of course, you may prefer good old DVD’s.
+How do you want to receive them?
+We send images to our clients usually via We Transfer, FTP or Dropbox – if you are alarge national or international company, you may need to talk to your IT department and check out for any blocks on the system and what they suggest.

 There is a knack to writing a good press release but don’t be scared by it if it is not in your comfort zone.
 Professionals like us can help.